Homemade Ginger Ale is easy to make, sweet, spicy, and refreshing. You can make the syrup in advance to make a glass whenever you want.

 Please see the recipe card for the quantities.

-If I plan on serving homemade ginger ale for a gathering of 6 to 8 people, I typically make the ginger simple syrup the day before and triple the recipe.
+♡ If I plan on serving homemade ginger ale to a gathering of 6 to 8 people, I typically triple the recipe and make the ginger simple syrup the day before.
 This lets the syrup get nice and cold and I always have enough for everyone to have more than one glass.

 Variations